 A tempting and popular magnet for bathers in summer, the quarter-mile-long spring run ambles through an idyllic setting of dense sub-tropical vegetation to the St. John’s River.
 Plenty of room to play in the water.
 Near the junction with the river is the kayak and canoe concession, where you can paddle to pristine islands.

 In winter, the springs become a magnet for sheltering manatees, drawing crowds on weekends but off-limits to swimmers because of the manatees.

 One thing that might make this an extremely attractive camping destination is the beach at New Smyrna Beach, which is 40 minutes away.
 Universal Studios is 40 minutes away and Disney World will take a full hour.

 The park’s 51 campsites — or six, two-bedroom cabins — can be reserved up to 11 months in advance.
-The base rate, not including utilities and other fees, is a modest $24 per night and cabins run $95.
+The base rate, not including utilities and other fees, is a modest $24 per night, and cabins run $95.
 Pets are permitted in the campground, but not the cabins.
-Alcohol is permitted within the confines of your RV or tent.
+Alcohol is permitted within the confines of your campsite.